cloudfoundry/bosh-bootloader/docs/getting-started-aws.md

 ...
 ```

-Now you're ready to deploy software with BOSH!
+Now you're ready to deploy software with BOSH.